National Doctors' Day: Honoring America's Doctors since 1958

 A Brief History of Doctors Day

-The origin of National Doctors Day dates back 90 years to Winder, Georgia, a community with 18,000 residents just outside the city of Atlanta.
 In 1933, Eudora Brown Almond, the wife of a family medicine physician, Dr. Charles B. Almond, felt doctors deserved a little extra recognition in American society for their extraordinary, life-saving, and often thankless work.

 Almond turned to her fellow citizens in rural Georgia to send greeting cards to each of their physicians and lay flowers on the graves of late physicians.
 March 30 was not chosen at random.
 The day of observance for National Doctors Day was picked to commemorate the first use of anesthesia during surgery in 1842 by physician Dr. Crawford Long, a well-known doctor from Jefferson, Georgia.